sbailey/h5boss/h5boss_py/docs/source/add.rst

 .. _add:
 Add
 ========
 Given a plate/mjd/fiber query list.
 This `add` command will update the base hdf5 accordingly.
-Basically, update will
+Basically, add will
   * Compare the existing plate/mjd/fibers in the base hdf5 file with this query,
   * Search the new plate/mjd/fiber, which are not existed in the base hdf5 file, from the input hdf5 files
   * Add the founded plate/mjd/fiber into the base file